zwblank/Project_4/README.md

 This model produced an R-squared value of approximately 0.298 on the training data and 0.301 on the testing data (split of 60% training, 40% testing), which is a poor fit.
 This make sense, however, as it is difficult for a complex dataset with several features to be fit linearly.
 The upside to this algorithm is that it runs fairly quickly and doesn't consume a lot of resources.

+The code to run this model is available in the Jupyter notebook titled, 'linear_regression.ipynb'.

 #### Extreme Gradient Boosting (XGBRegressor)
 We also used an XGBRegressor to fit our data.
 “XGBoost stands for Extreme Gradient Boosting, which applies a Gradient Boosting technique based on decision trees.
 It constructs short, basic decision trees iteratively”(Subasi et al., 2022).
 For our XGBRegressor model, we used xgboots's XGBRegressor model.
 The price column of the dataset was used as the target and the number of bedrooms, number of bathrooms, lot size (in acres), zip code, and house size (in square feet) were used as the features.
 This model was also tested with the dataset containing the outliers and the dataset where the extreme outliers had been filtered out.